workmanw/ember-qunit-assert-helpers/README.md

 Thanks to Robert Jackson ([@rwjblue](https://github.com/rwjblue)) for providing guidance on the implementation.

-Credit goes [ember-dev](https://github.com/emberjs/ember-dev) for the overall concept and much the API provided by this addon.
+Credit goes [ember-dev](https://github.com/emberjs/ember-dev) and [CrowdStrike](https://www.crowdstrike.com/) for the overall concept and much the API provided by this addon.